Case 6 Delivery Route Matrix

 6. Decision

-Full documentation required (regulator, state contract) Choice #1 All artifacts, all horizons, lowest risk
+Full documentation required (regulator, fixed public delivery requirement) Choice #1 All artifacts, all horizons, full control coverage

-PP not required, otherwise same as #1 Choice #2 Same cost as #1, no Prototype artifact
+PP not required, otherwise same as #1 Choice #2 Same labor and duration as #1, no Prototype artifact

-Speed priority, experienced team, RC target Choice #3 Best balance of speed and scope
+Speed priority, experienced team, RC target Choice #3 Balanced delivery route

 Maximum speed, minimal artifacts acceptable Choice #4 Fastest path, fewest control horizons

 The difference between the most complete (Choice #1) and the fastest (Choice #4) route is 76 pd and 0.77 years.
-This is the measurable cost of full documentation.
-The investor decides whether that cost is justified by the regulatory context — not by intuition, but by comparing calculated numbers.
+This is the measurable engineering difference introduced by the fuller lifecycle route with separate control horizons and documentation artifacts.
+The project sponsor evaluates whether that engineering difference is acceptable for the regulatory context — based on calculated numbers, not intuition.

-This case demonstrates the sixth and most important capability of Digital Polygraph: the calculator does not prescribe a single path — it compares all available paths and makes the cost of each visible.
+This case demonstrates the sixth and most important capability of Digital Polygraph: the calculator does not prescribe a single path — it compares all available paths and makes the labor and duration of each route visible.

-The strategic choice — full documentation vs. speed, PP vs. no PP, TWP vs. separate TP+WP — is no longer a matter of judgment or negotiation.
+The delivery route selection — fuller lifecycle route vs. speed, PP vs. no PP, TWP vs. separate TP+WP — is no longer a matter of judgment or negotiation.
 Each option has a number: labor, duration, horizons, artifacts.

-For the investor, the matrix answers the question that usually stays implicit: "What exactly are we paying for when we choose the longer route?"
+For the project sponsor, the matrix answers the question that usually stays implicit: "What exactly is added when the longer route is selected?"
 The answer here is: 76 pd and 0.77 years.
-That is the price of full regulatory documentation for this project.
-The investor decides whether it is worth it.
+That is the calculated labor and duration added by the fuller lifecycle route with separate control horizons and documentation artifacts for this project.
+The project sponsor independently evaluates whether the calculated delivery route fits the project constraints.

-This is what the transition from a labor calculator to a strategy selection instrument looks like in practice.
+This is what the transition from a labor calculator to a delivery route selection instrument looks like in practice.